 In addition to admitting current teachers, the AUCA MAT program also admits candidates who are aspiring to become school teachers.
-The program offers courses that address significant issues of the Central Asian educational context – for example courses on inclusive education, multicultural education and identity, and on law, society and sustainable development.
+The program offers courses that address significant issues of the Central Asian educational context – for example, courses on inclusive education, multicultural education and identity, and sustainable development.
 Participants are required to defend a thesis and pass a comprehensive exam to graduate with the teaching license from the Kyrgyz Ministry of Education.

 AUCA MAT is a 2-year, six-semester program – summer, fall, spring — where the summer semester classes are held on campus, and the fall and spring semesters embody a blended learning approach.
 Thus, for the fall and spring semesters, the program combines on-line lectures and consultations with face-to-face, on-campus coursework over one full week at the AUCA campus.
-In other words, during the fall and spring semesters, candidates primarily spend their time in schools – either teaching in their current classrooms, or being placed in the Bilimkana School Network as trainee teachers.
+In other words, during the fall and spring semesters, candidates primarily spend their time in schools – either teaching in their current classrooms, or being placed with a local school partner as trainee teachers.

 This blended approach enables AUCA MAT candidates to continue their jobs in schools (if they are in-service candidates) or undergo extensive practice teaching (if they are pre-service candidates) in a partner school.
 The time spent in the classroom by program participants is structured for mentored practice and for conducting classroom research.
 The mentored practicum and classroom research are integrated with coursework in disciplinary content and pedagogy.
 Such a program structure ensures that active work in classrooms is a consistent frame of reference for AUCA MAT candidates throughout the academic year and that they graduate from the program as teachers who understand the connection between their discipline and teaching practice.